Gordon Wilson (peace campaigner): Bombing

 On 8 November 1987, Enniskillen held its annual Remembrance Sunday ceremony to honour those who had served in the British Armed Forces.
 The Provisional IRA had planted a 40 lb bomb in the town's Reading Rooms behind the cenotaph.
 It was timed to go off at 10:43 am just before the ceremony was due to start.
 The explosion killed 11 people and injured 64; the last victim died after lying in a coma for 13 years.

 The blast buried Wilson and his daughter, Marie, in rubble.
 Unable to move, he held her hand and comforted her as she lay dying, her last words were, "Daddy, I love you very much".
 Five minutes later rescuers pulled Wilson and his daughter out from under the collapsed building.
 Marie never regained consciousness and died later in hospital.

 The BBC would later describe the bombing as a turning point in the Troubles because the attack shook the IRA "to its core".
 Pivotal to the change in attitude towards this sort of attack was Wilson's reaction to the death of his daughter.
 The 60-year-old draper publicly forgave those who had planted the bomb and said he would pray for them.
 He also begged that no-one take revenge for Marie's death and pleaded with loyalists not to do so.

 On Remembrance Day 1997, Sinn Féin leader Gerry Adams formally apologised for the bombing.

 Peace campaigner

 Mediator

 William Ury wrote in his 1999 book The Third Side:

-In an interview with the BBC, Wilson described with anguish his last conversation with his daughter and his feelings toward her killers: "She held my hand tightly, and gripped me as hard as she could.
-She said, 'Daddy, I love you very much.'
-Those were her exact words to me, and those were the last words I ever heard her say."
-To the astonishment of listeners, Wilson went on to add, "But I bear no ill will.
-I bear no grudge.
-Dirty sort of talk is not going to bring her back to life.
-She was a great wee lassie.
-She loved her profession.
-She was a pet.
-She's dead.
-She's in heaven and we shall meet again.
-I will pray for these men tonight and every night."
-As historian Jonathan Bardon recounts, "No words in more than twenty-five years of violence in Northern Ireland had such a powerful, emotional impact."

 He contacted senior members of the IRA following the bombings which killed two boys in Warrington, England in 1993.
 Despite his begging them to stop, the IRA issued a statement offering "sincerest condolences and apologies" for his daughter's death.
 Wilson said his efforts had been "quite pointless"; he also noted that some Protestants never forgave him for meeting the IRA.